How email works

 When the client calls the email server to send or check for mail, it connects to the server on certain TCP/IP ports:

 The SMTP server listens on port 25, POP3 listens on port 110 and IMAP uses port 143.

-Let's assume that I want to send a piece of email.
-My email ID is brian, and I have my account on blueemailserver.com.
-I want to send email to email@example.com.
-I am using a stand-alone e-mail client like Outlook.
+Let's assume that you want to send a piece of email.
+Your email ID is brian, and you have an account on blueemailserver.com.
+You want to send email to email@example.com, and you're using a stand-alone e-mail client, like Outlook.

-When I set up my account at blueemailserver, I told Outlook the name of the mail server -- mail.blueemailserver.com.
-When I compose a message and press the Send button, here is what happens:
+When you set up an account at blueemailserver, you told Outlook the name of the mail server, mail.blueemailserver.com.
+When you compose a message and press the Send button, here is what happens:

 - Outlook connects to the SMTP server at mail.blueemailserver.com.com using port 25.

 - Outlook has a conversation with the SMTP server, telling the SMTP server the address of the sender and the address of the recipient, as well as the body of the message.

 The SMTP server takes the ‘to’ address (firstname.lastname@example.org) and breaks it into two parts:

 - The recipient’s name (jsmith)